microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_make_install.md

 ### ADD_BIN_TO_PATH

 Adds the configure dependent `(debug/)bin` directory to the system path.
-This is useful if configure builds and runs executables with vcpkg integrated dependencies.
+This is useful if configure builds and runs executables with shared dependencies.

 ### DISABLE_PARALLEL